RailsGirlsRome/dotfiles/README.md

 * `git clone` this repo into your `~/.railsgirls`
 * Run `~/.railsgirls/setup`

 If you see hearts, it worked.
+If you don't see anything, the setup is already complete :-)

 Caveats
 -------